-- Please read the Terms and Conditions carefully. - Submit your entry by e-mail to ann.morgan.prize@gmail.com by 5pm on Friday, 30th July, 2021. - Write Ann Morgan Prize 2021 in the subject line. - In the body of your email please include your name, phone number, email, and the title of your entry. - The entry should be in the form of a word document attached to the email.
-Judging will be 'blind' therefore the name of the Word document file must include only the title of your entry.
+- Please read the Terms and Conditions carefully. - Submit your entry by e-mail to info-vic@aaimh.org.au by 5pm on Friday, 19th July, 2024. - Write Ann Morgan Prize 2024 in the subject line. - Please attach your submission as a word document. - The completed entry form must be included as a separate attachment with evidence of \$10 payment for non AAIMH / WAIMH members. - Judging will be 'blind' therefore the name of the Word document file must include only the title of your entry.
 Do not put your own name in the title of the entry or in the file name. - You will receive email confirmation that your entry has been received.
-After judging, only short-listed writers will be notified. - The winner of the prize will be announced during the week of the Melbourne Writers' Festival in September 2021, and subsequently on the AAIMH website (www.aaimh.org.au).
+After judging, only short-listed writers will be notified. - The winner of the prize will be announced at the end of August 2024, and subsequently on the AAIMH website (www.aaimh.org.au).